blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 ### The Hypothesis

 I have determined that there are two stable conformers (at least) at 38.15˚ and 180˚.
 There will be a third conformer at –38.15˚ due to symmetry.
 I have a proposed energy barrier of rotation between the two *cis* forms at 38.15˚ and –38.15˚ around the C–C bond in butadiene.
 The energy calculated when holding the torsion at 0˚ is expected to be this barrier.
-The maximum electron stabilization occurs when $\pi$-orbitals are parallel and it is at a minimum when $\pi$-orbitals are at 90˚.
+The maximum electron stabilization occurs when π-orbitals are parallel and it is at a minimum when π-orbitals are at 90˚.

 I therefore hypothesize that the energy barrier between the *cis* and *trans* forms will be at 90˚.
-Will it be greater or less that the barrier due to steric strain at 0˚?
+Will it be greater or less than that the barrier due to steric strain at 0˚?
 It is time to perform an experiment.

 ### Experimental Design

 I will perform the same geometry optimization calculations using a frozen torsion coordinate as before.
 I will choose 90˚ for the angle and then run the calculation.
 I will also calculate torsion angles of 85˚ and 95˚ to ensure that I am at or near a maximum at 90˚.

 Below is an example input file.
 All we need to do is to change the angle of the `4,3,2,1` torsion coordinate.
 It will be frozen by the `IFREEZ(1)=6` command.
 We just submit the job to *GAMESS* via *GamessQ* and then dig through the log file to find the final structure and energy.
-Tools like grep will help a lot.
+Tools like *grep* will help a lot.

 ```{code-block}
 ---